Carillon: Music

 Ronald Barnes was the leading figure behind the North American style of carillon music, which developed in the 1950s and 1960s.
 He encouraged his University of Kansas peers to compose for the carillon, and he produced many of his own compositions.
 Barnes' campaign was most successful with Roy Hamlin Johnson, a piano professor who introduced a whole category of music exclusively native to the carillon featuring the octatonic scale.
 Many of Johnson's works are acknowledged as masterpieces.
 Barnes produced 56 original compositions and hundreds of arrangements to expand the available repertoire.
 Other major 20th-century contributors were Albert Gerken, Gary C. White, Johan Franco, John Pozdro, and Jean W. Miller.
-The new American style developed into the antithesis of the Mechelen style: instead of exciting, tremolo-filled performances that demonstrate the showmanship of the carillonneur, it features slow passages, sparse harmonies and impressionist themes to draw the listener's attention to the natural sound of the bells.
+The new American style developed into the antithesis of the Mechelen style; instead of exciting, tremolo-filled performances that demonstrate the showmanship of the carillonneur, it features slow passages, sparse harmonies, and impressionist themes to draw the listener's attention to the natural sound of the bells.

 Carillon music was first published in North America in 1934.
 G. Schirmer, Inc. published the compositions of Curtis Institute of Music students Samuel Barber, Gian Carlo Menotti, and Nino Rota as part of the institute's short-lived publishing series.
 The Guild of Carillonneurs in North America opened the first dedicated publishing house for carillon music in North America in 1961.
 In 1968, the Anton Brees Carillon Library was established at Bok Tower Gardens in Lake Wales, Florida, US; it contains large collections of carillon music and related materials.

 In the late 2010s, University of Michigan professor Tiffany Ng analyzed the diversity of the carillon repertoire.
-In a bibliography focusing on African-American music and composers, Ng claims that "while African-American music permeates the carillon repertoire," mostly in the form of spirituals, "almost none of the carillon arrangements and compositions are authored by African Americans."
+In a bibliography focusing on African-American music and composers, Ng claims, "while African-American music permeates the carillon repertoire," mostly in the form of spirituals, "almost none of the carillon arrangements and compositions are authored by African Americans."
 In a second bibliography with Emmet Lewis focusing on women, transgender, and non-binary composers, they assert that while many works have been written by these groups, they are often not published through traditional means, and "gender inequality remains systemic and common practice in carillon concerts."